hellt/netdevops.me/blog/posts/noshut/2016-04-01-building-web-front-end-for-python-scripts-with-flask.md

 ---
-title: Building Web front end for Python scripts with Flask
 date: 2016-04-01
-author: Roman Dodin
 comments: true
-url: /2016/04/building-web-front-end-for-python-scripts-with-flask/
+# url: /2016/04/building-web-front-end-for-python-scripts-with-flask/
 tags:
   - Bootstrap
   - Flask
   - Python
 ---
+# Building Web front end for Python scripts with Flask

 Recently I revived my relationship with Python in an effort to tackle the routine tasks appearing here and there.
 So I started to write some _pocket scripts_ and, luckily, was not the only one on this battlefield - my colleagues also have a bunch of useful scripts.
 With all those code snippets sent in the emails, cloned from the repos, grabbed on the network shares...
 I started to wonder how much easier would it be if someone had them all aggregated and presented with a Web UI for a shared access?